Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 The previous GPO we created is far too restrictive for an IT employee.
 They can be trusted to make changes to their own system.

-**Remember, GPOs are about modifying *default behaviour*.** Think about when you log into a normal Windows machin you own.
+**Remember, GPOs are about modifying *default behaviour*.** Think about when you log into a normal Windows machine you own.
 You can access Control Panel, right?
 So, to allow it here, all we need to do is **not** disable it.
 The default is to allow access.
 Same with the other restrictions we placed on the previous GPO.

 Instead, we're going to add some shortcuts to the IT users' desktops for common AD management tools.

 1. Open the **Group Policy Manager** and nagivate to:  **Forest: SenecaID.com > Domains > SenecaID.com > Group Policy Objects**
-1. Create a new GPO here called: **User - IT Access**
+1. Create a new GPO here called: **User - IT Environment**
 1. **User Configuration > Preferences > Windows Settings > Shortcuts > *Right-Click* > New > Shortcut**
 1. Add the following shortcuts:
     1. Server Manager